oddgames/gemini-jenkins-analyzer/README.md

 Works with Freestyle, Declarative, or any job type.

-1. Go to the failed build’s console output
+1. Go to the failed build's console output
-2. Click **Explain Error** button in the top
+2. Click **Analyze Error** button in the top
 3. View results directly under the button

 ![AI Error Explanation](docs/images/console-output.png)